neowinx/regalo-ellen-dia-de-la-madre-2021/README.md

 This is a little present I made for my wife for mothers day

-It's a shelf that have a snoopy figure on it so show can put her phone and earphones when shes on bed
+It's a shelf that have a snoopy figure on it so she can put her phone and earphones when she's on bed

 ## sources